 - Put the strips of peel into the simple syrup, bring it to a boil and keep them boiling for an hour, stirring occasionally.
 The peels will become shiny and the liquid will diminish in volume, although some will remain.

-- Remove the peels from the pot using tongs or a large fork and place them on cookie sheets, cooling racks or wax paper.
+- Remove the peels from the pot using tongs or a large fork.
+Then place them on cookie sheets, cooling racks or wax paper.
 The leftover simple syrup is great for sweetening room temperature or cold drinks or desserts with a sweet syrup that is not honey.
-If you don’t want it, make sure to dispose of the syrup in the trash or dissolve it in a considerable amount of hot water, rather than pouring it down the drain undiluted.
+If you don’t want it, make sure to dispose of the syrup in the trash or dissolve it in hot water, rather than pouring it down the drain undiluted.

 - The peels will be quite sticky.
 Separate them with a fork or your hands, so that they are not touching each other much, if at all.
 Let them dry out for about an hour.
 The peels must feel at least slightly tacky when you roll them in the sugar; otherwise the sugar won’t stick to them.

 - Roll the partially dried slices of peel in ½ -1 cup of sugar.
-I found it easiest to use a plastic bowl with a lid, placing a few pieces in the bowl, then covering and shaking it.
+I used a plastic bowl with a lid, placing a few pieces in the bowl, then covering and shaking it.

 - Lay the slices of peel out again to dry completely, which should only take about 2 hours.

-The grapefruit or lemon peels can be stored for a week or longer in a tightly covered container.
+The candied citrus peels can be stored for a week or longer in a tightly covered container.